Uberspace/paternoster/README.md

 All custom types fall into one of two categories: "normal" or "factory":

-* Normal types can be supplied just as they are: `'type': uberscript.types.domain`.
+* Normal types can be supplied just as they are: `'type': paternoster.types.domain`.
-* Factory types require additional parameters to work properly: `'type': uberscript.types.restricted_str('a-z0-9')`.
+* Factory types require additional parameters to work properly: `'type': paternoster.types.restricted_str('a-z0-9')`.

 ### Custom Types

-Just like UberScripts implemets a couple custom types, the developer of a script can do the same.
+Just like Paternosters implemets a couple custom types, the developer of a script can do the same.
 The argparse library is very flexible in this regard, so it should even be possible to parse and validate x.509-certificates, before passing their content to ansible, instead of their path.

-For further details refer to the `types.py`-file within UberScript or the [documentation of argparse itself](https://docs.python.org/2/library/argparse.html#type).
+For further details refer to the `types.py`-file within Paternoster or the [documentation of argparse itself](https://docs.python.org/2/library/argparse.html#type).

 ### Dependencies